LCCA - London College of Contemporary Arts

 Living in London

-London is a central point in the world for arts and culture, and so what better place to let your creative talents flourish?
-All of our vibrant programmes offer you the unique opportunity to study and be inspired, whether it is by the classic architecture, national galleries, museums, and fashion boutiques, the historic buildings such as the Tower of London and Buckingham Palace, or the West End - there is something for everyone.
-You will also study in the same city which hosted the 2012 Olympic Games, providing a legacy of amazing facilities and a positive atmosphere that has overwhelmed the cities' communities.
-With the buzz surrounding the city there has never been a better time to study in London.
+London is a central point in the world for arts and culture, so what better place to let your creative talents flourish?
+All of our programmes offer you the unique opportunity to study and be inspired, whether by the national galleries, museums, fashion boutiques, historic buildings such as the Tower of London and Buckingham Palace, or the West End—there’s something for everyone.

 LCCA living in london overview